Tesla Model S review - Engines, performance and drive

 Yet while the rapid acceleration will make you smile, any spirited driving will eat into your range.
-With a full charge, Tesla claims the Long Range will cover 379 miles, but whatever your driving style the car’s energy flow data always keeps you fully informed, limiting range anxiety a little.
+With a full charge, Tesla claims a range of around 400 miles for its latest versions, but whatever your driving style the car’s energy flow data always keeps you fully informed, limiting range anxiety a little.

 Aside from blind spots caused by the big A-pillars, the driving position is good, but the wide Tesla is tricky to place on narrow roads.
 The steering lacks feel in all three of its settings, although the Sport mode adds weight.

 - New Tesla Model S Long Range 2019 review

 The Model S’s mass means it feels heavy in the bends.
 The steering is light and doesn’t weight up or offer much feedback, and it also doesn’t grip quite as hard as a Porsche Panamera.
 Even if you delicately squeeze the accelerator out of corners it triggers the traction control, so it actually limits performance until you’re in a straight line.

 You also feel the car’s weight when braking, and despite the regenerative effect from the motors, it doesn’t feel particularly stable.
 Nor does it yield to tricky surfaces as well as some rivals, thumping over bigger bumps despite its air-suspension.
 There’s also a lot of road noise.

 With no combustion engine to drown out wind and road noise, you hear more on the move, but despite a less sophisticated feel to the way the Tesla rides, it still offers a decent level of comfort.